armel/uviewstats/readme.md

 # Quickstart

 ## Prerequisites
-First, you need to install [**Python**] (https://www.python.org), if you haven't done so already.
+First, you need to install [**Python**](https://www.python.org), if you haven't done so already.

 Second, install **pip**, a tool for installing and managing Python packages.
 It works on Unix/Linux, OS X, and Windows.
-To install or upgrade pip, securely download [get-pip.py] (https://bootstrap.pypa.io/get-pip.py).
+To install or upgrade pip, securely download [get-pip.py](https://bootstrap.pypa.io/get-pip.py).
 Then run the following (which may require administrator access, so you can use sudo):

 ~~~
 $ sudo python get-pip.py